chromaui/chromatic-docs/src/content/getStarted/introduction.md

 ## What is Chromatic?

-Chromatic is a cloud-based toolchain for [Storybook](https://storybook.js.org) that helps teams ship UI components faster.
-It's made by the [team](https://www.chromatic.com/company/about) behind Storybook.
+Chromatic is a cloud-based toolchain that helps teams ship UI components faster.
+It's made by the [team](https://www.chromatic.com/company/about) behind Storybook and integrates with Storybook, Playwright, and Cypress.
 Watch a [quick demo video](https://youtu.be/zhrboql8UuU) now or read on for the key features:

+## For Storybook

 #### ⬆️ Publish Storybook